storybookjs/marko/docs/writing-stories/decorators.md

 import { ThemeProvider } from 'styled-components';
 export const decorators = [
-  (Story) => <ThemeProvider theme=”default”><Story/></ThemeProvider>,
+  (Story) => <ThemeProvider theme="default"><Story/></ThemeProvider>,
 ];
 ```

-In the example above, the theme is hardcoded to a mock value of `”default”` but you may want to vary that value, either on a per-story basis (if it is data you are mocking that is relevant to the other args of the story) or in a user controlled way (for instance to provide a theme switcher).
+In the example above, the theme is hardcoded to a mock value of `default` but you may want to vary that value, either on a per-story basis (if it is data you are mocking that is relevant to the other args of the story) or in a user controlled way (for instance to provide a theme switcher).

 The second argument to a decorator function is the **story context** which in particular contains the keys: